rcsoyer/account-registry/README.md

 The application provides REST APIs for users to: register, login, and manage their account details.

-The resources are secured with JWT authentication.
+The resources are secured with JWT, Bearer Token, authentication.

 ## Setup local development environment
 The minimum requirements to run the application are: